Ram Kadam: Kashi Pilgrimage

 He will organize free pilgrimage tour to Kashi for 51,000 elderly people.
 In past also, he has organized pilgrimage tours of approximately 175,000 people to Kashi, Ajmer Sharif, Palitana, Nashik Shirdi.

 Dahi Handis

-He organized Dahi Handis with highest prize in Mumbai.
+He organizes Dahi Handis with highest prize in Mumbai.
 His Dahi Handi events are always visited by Bollywood stars like Ranveer Singh, Arjun Rampal and Neha Dhupia in the past.